Juba–Nimule Road: Overview

 The Juba–Nimule Road is a major primary road connecting the capital to the neighboring countries of Uganda and Kenya.
-The road cuts down "travel time between Juba and Nimule from eight hours to less than three hours..".
+The road cuts down "travel time between Juba and Nimule from eight hours to less than three hours".
 In addition, it provides the most cost-effective and most efficient route to the Indian Ocean port city of Mombasa in Kenya.

 Upgrade to class II bitumen standard

-Between 2007 and 2017, the United States Government, through the United States Agency for International Development (USAID) tarmacked this road, as a gift to the people of South Sudan.
+Between 2007 and 2017, the United States government, through the United States Agency for International Development (USAID), tarmacked this road, as a gift to the people of South Sudan.
 The work was divided into three phases.
 The engineering, procurement and construction (EPC) contractor was the Louis Berger Group.
-The EPC contractor then used its three subcontractors to implement the project, namely; Eyat Roads and Bridges, Gulsan Insaat and ANT Insaat.
+The EPC contractor then used its three subcontractors to implement the project: Eyat Roads and Bridges, Gulsan Insaat, and ANT Insaat.
 The road update was completed in 2012 and is reported to have cost USD 225 million to renovate and upgrade.